 I don't generally encourage the use of orthotics at such a young age.
 I understand that it can also be very challenging for some to follow a daily routine of what appears to be exercises.
 Which “exercises” are being performed?
 Can they be modified or can different ones be tried?
 Orthotics are not going to harm the child, but I really emphasize the stretching first.
 In older kids I may combine the two but show the patient and the parent that without stretching exercises and proper alignment, the orthotic will not correct changes needed further up in the leg.
 At best it will serve as a supportive cue.

+For all of you wanting something to practice right away, this is my favorite strength “game” to play with kids that can aid in hip and core strength with the specific purpose of work these along with the foot.
 P.S.
-This exercise is NOT just for kids, but is one of my personal favorites.
+This "wobble" pelvic list exercise is not only for kids, but is one of my personal favorites.
 I easily do it 10-20 times a day while I'm standing around working or talking.

-Note: Approaching exercise in this way: Hey, Bobby, it's time to do your exercises (said with enthusiasm) so we can fix your feet! is pretty much guaranteed not to work.
-People, especially kids, don't want to be fixed.
+I don't recommend approaching kid-corrective exercises in this way: Hey, Bobby, it's time to do your exercises (said with enthusiasm) so we can fix your feet!
+Kids, and people, probably, don't enjoy the idea of needing to be fixed.
 They want to play.
 Mostly with you.
-How about taking turns doing this exercise with your kids -- letting them correct you, offer you advice.
+How about taking turns doing this exercise with your kids—letting them correct you, offer you advice.
 Then switch, and repeat!